-With our property markets surging around Australia, many first home buyers are wondering if now is a good time to get a foot on the property ladder.
+With our property markets slowing down around Australia, many first-home buyers are wondering if now is a good time to get a foot on the property ladder.

 So, if you are thinking about buying your first home, consider the following tips before you sign on the dotted line.